Before you look: How cleanrooms ensure reliable results.

 Then it’s time to make decisions.

 What kinds of particles do these appear to be?
 What substrate would be best for viewing them?
 Kolozie decides the most effective ways to mount and view the particles, then sends the mounted samples back to the project manager for further analysis.

 That means it’s never just one scientist working on a challenge — the cleanroom is always sharing perspectives with other scientific staff to enhance a project.

-“It’s nice to work on my projects and be able to talk with that project leader,” Diebold says.
+“It’s nice to work on my projects and be able to talk with that project leader,” Kolozie says.
 “You feel comfortable talking to everybody around you and you problem-solve together.”

 Kristie J. Kolozie is a senior cleanroom microscopist at McCrone Associates and an instructor with Hooke College of Applied Sciences.
 Her work in the cleanroom involves microscopical analysis of particles in micrometer and sub-micrometer size ranges, including manipulation, characterization and preparation for instrumental ultra microanalysis.
 Before joining McCrone, Kristie was certified as a Medical Technologist in Immunology to conduct cancer research at Rush University Medial Center.
 She has been with McCrone since 1998.